seaneoo/seaneoo/README.md

 ### Hey there! 👋

 I am Sean O'Connor (he/him/his), a full stack hobbyist developer from the gorgeous Denver metro area in Colorado.
-Primarily I work with JavaScript/TypeScript but I love to explore other languages such as Java and C#.
+Primarily I work with JavaScript/TypeScript but I do love going back to my roots and working with Java every now and then :-).

 ### 🔭 Some of my projects ...